Getting Started with Git

 $ git rm /pather/to/the/file/HelloWorld.c

-For more Git manual learning, please visit: How to start practicing Git commands on GitCode
+For more Git manual learning, welcome to visit: How to start practicing Git commands on GitCode